 Introduction

-Use this guide to diagnose and cure an oven that glows but never heats.
-You will confirm gas supply, measure igniter amperage, interpret the readings, and install a universal replacement igniter.
-The same procedure applies to most GE-made ranges and many other brands that use a clamp-style igniter.
+Use this guide if your gas oven igniter glows but the burner never lights.
+You will confirm gas supply, measure igniter current, interpret the readings, and replace the bake igniter if needed.
+This procedure fits most GE-made ranges and many other models that use a clamp-style igniter.

 What you need